LETHE is a 2.5D platformer in which Alan Zane, a loving husband and father, remembers for the last time his most treasured memories.

 Dive into those shattered moments in this original platformer.
 Solve mind trick puzzles.
 Understand better the struggle of this disease.
 Realize the most important; the result of one's life.

-Get to know the story of Alan while solving mind-tricking puzzles in a platformer world invaded by monsters that try to destroy everything around them
+Get to know the story of Alan while solving mind-tricking puzzles in a platformer world plagued by the disease which try to rip everything apart

 The game mechanics are not ability related.
 Solve the puzzles with your brain and not with your hands!

 With 4 years of professional experience in videogames and 6 more years in independent projects.
 His last position in Gameloft consisted on coordinating a small team of 4 programmers.
 In N.O.V.A.
 Legacy, Jairo coordinated Madrid development team with studios in Vietnam, Indonesia and Belarus.

 More than 10 years of professional experience in Gameloft and Ubisoft.
 Mathias was a lead game designer for Gameloft and participated in projects like Littlest Pet Shop, Dragon Mania, Disney Magic Kingdom, Asphalt Overdrive and N.O.V.A.
 Legacy.
 Mathias also worked as a production assistant for Gameloft.

 Daniel has been in the videogames and mobile apps industry for 5 years.
 After 5 years as a digital arts and Zbrush teacher, Daniel started to work for Cupra Studios as a lead artist (3D model & anim, concepts).
 He was finally hired by Gameloft as a 3D artist and taking the role of lead artist for some prototypes.